John Rogers (Albemarle County, Virginia): Landowner and farmer

-When he moved onto East Belmont in 1811, most the land was not suitable for cultivation.
+When he moved onto East Belmont in 1811, most of the land was not suitable for cultivation.
 He developed a scheme for rotating crops of wheat, clover, and corn.
 In 1828, East Belmont won the first year of the Albemarle Agricultural Society's competition for "the best regulated plantation."
 He was a slaveholder, whose farm was very profitable.
 He sold beef and corn to Thomas Jefferson.
 He produced whiskey, which he may have sold to Jefferson, too.

 Agricultural reform

 Rogers—along with Jefferson, James Madison, James Monroe, and Robert McCormick—was a founder of the Agricultural Society of Albemarle.
 Rogers was "in the forefront of the agricultural reform movement" of the early 19th century.
 He was known for his progressive approaches to agriculture, including methods for improving the quality of the soil after years of tobacco crops.
 Farm land in the area was also of poor quality due to vertical plowing and infrequent crop rotation.

 In 1842, the Board of Agriculture stated that:

 Members were the leading planters in the area who shared ideas and experiences.
 They relinquished its dependency on tobacco, and began growing new crops, like grain and wheat.
 The society had a national presence and published the American Farmer.

 Rogers communicated with other agricultural societies around the country and in Europe to glean and share information.
 He established the first agricultural fair in Albemarle County.
 Prizes were given to farmers and ranchers who engaged in soil conservation, had successful crops and home products, or improved breeds of horses and cattle.
 He was on several judging committees.

 In 1818, Rogers was on a committee to "engage some suitable person to undertake the manufacture of modern agricultural implements".
 Other committees included erosion control measures, improved fertilizers and new methods of animal husbandry.
 He was known as "Farmer John", and was said to have the "best tilled farm in the county" by the society.